Capstone-Projects-2023-Fall/project-bereal-meets-slack/documentation/docs/system-architecture/design.md

 Use Case 6 Discription
 </summary>

-1. A user in the Discord community is notified by the BeReal bot that another user has posted a response to a prompt.
+1. A user in the Discord community is notified by the BeReal bot that another user has posted a response to a prompt.</p>
-2. User opens Discord to view the response in the Discord community channel
+2. User opens Discord to view the response in the Discord community channel</p>
-3. User interacts with the post by leaving a comment or a reaction(likes, emojis, etc)
+3. User interacts with the post by leaving a comment or a reaction(likes, emojis, etc)</p>

 </details>